MetaCenterCloudPuppet/cesnet-site_hadoop/README.markdown

 To avoid puppet dependency hell some packages are installed in the stage *setup*.

-Only Puppet 3 can be tested by unit-tests, Puppet 4 can't use *site.pp* in tests.
+Only Puppet 3 is tested automatically by unit-tests.
+Puppet 4 can't use *site.pp* in the tests.

 <a name="development"></a>
 ##Development